Fishing charters look like a lifestyle play.

 It is the permits, the repeat booking engine, the skipper system, and whether the business can keep filling trips when the current owner is not the one on the helm.

-Buy the right charter and you are buying a high trust tourism business with tight capacity, premium pricing, and strong word of mouth.
+Buy the right charter and you are buying a high trust tourism business with tight capacity, premium pricing, and strong word of mouth, the same fundamentals that make standout tourism businesses for sale in Australia so attractive to buyers.

 Buy the wrong one and you are buying a depreciating boat with seasonal cash flow and a diary that only fills because the owner is the brand.